-When the body loses fat, certain areas may not shrink smaller along with the weight loss.
-For most patients, surgery is the only option to remove the skin deformity.
-The typical symptoms or conditions that result form a massive weight loss that can be treated with surgery include:
+When the body loses fat, the skin in certain areas may not shrink along with the weight loss.
+For most patients, surgery is the only option to remove the excess skin that did not shrink with the rest of the body.
+The typical symptoms or conditions that result from a massive weight loss that can be treated with surgery include:

-- “Turtle neck” or flabby skin near the neck
+- “Turkey neck” or loose hanging skin under the neck

 - Excess, hanging skin or pockets of fat around the abdomen or hips

 - Sagging skin and excess fat or wrinkling around the buttocks